-Student Services exists to summon the students of The King's College to realize their academic potential and take full advantage of the opportunities to live and learn in our College, our city, and beyond.
+Student Services provides opportunities, resources, and solutions to aid in the pursuit of their educational goals, to increase student satisfaction, and to help retain students to the College.
 To this end, the Office of Student Services has three functions.
-It provides academic support through The Learning Center, a student-run organization committed to helping students think, write and speak well.
+It provides academic support through The Learning Center, a student-created organization committed to helping students think, write and speak well.
 It offers concierge services for internal communication and other student benefits (i.e. gym membership, health insurance, etc).
 Finally, it serves as a hub of opportunities and resources, connecting students with enriching activities at the College and in New York City.
 For more information, contact studentservices@tkc.edu.